TomAmpiath/TomAmpiath/README.md

 - *Code: The Hidden Language of Computer Hardware and Software* by Charles Petzold
 - *The Elements of Computing Systems: Building a Modern Computer from First Principles* by Noam Nisan and Shimon Schocken
 - *The C Programming Language* by Brian Kernighan and Dennis Ritchie
-- *C Programming: A Modern Approach* by K. N. King
-- *Nim in Action* by Dominik Picheta
 - *Jane Eyre* by Charlotte Brontë
-- *Randamoozham* by M. T. Vasudevan Nair

 ### My Dotfiles 📄:
 [<img align="left" alt="bashrc" width="32px" src="./icons/bash.png" />](https://www.github.com/TomAmpiath/dotfiles/blob/master/.bashrc)